Dealing with Difficult Clients

 Recognize that the client may not always agree with the course of action you think is best.
 Explain how the different options might advance the client’s stated goals and give your insight about consequences and potential pitfalls, but remember that ultimately, it’s the client’s job to choose the course of action.
 Document these conversations or follow up in writing.

-Under-promise and over-deliver, keeping the four areas of client expectation listed above in mind.
+Under-promise and over-deliver, keeping the four areas of client expectation (results, service, time, and cost) in mind.

 Bill appropriately

-Often, client problems or complaints arise out of disputes about or confusion over fees.
-Don’t nickel and dime your clients by charging them for items that really constitute part of your overhead and should already be factored in to your fees.
+Client problems or complaints can also arise out of disputes about or confusion over fees.
+Don’t nickel and dime your clients by charging them for items that constitute part of your overhead and should already be factored into your fees.
 Make sure your fees are fair and reasonable.
 If there is a change in your budget, big expenditures that need to be made, or if unexpected costs arise, advise the client as soon as you become aware of the change; don’t wait until the funds have already been expended or simply add it to your bill without discussing it with the client first.

 Obtain client feedback